Rwakageyo/Rwanda-polametric-radar-app/README.md

-# Rwanda-polametric-radar-app
+# a polametric weather radar app
-Rwanda polametric radar app
+a polametric weather radar app